Digicomlab/digicomlab.github.io/content/en/about/_index.md

 {{< /card >}}
 {{< /cards >}}

-## Fellows
-Dr. Rebekah Tromble (George Washington University) and Dr. Jakob Ohme (Weizenbaum Institute for the Networked Society) are Fellows of the Digital Communication Methods Lab.

 ## Advisory Board Members
 Members of each Program Group of the Amsterdam School of Communication Research are part of the Advisory Board for the Digital Communication Methods Lab.
 The Board Members for 2022-23 are: